RestKit/RestKit/Docs/Design/Object Mapping 2.0.md

     [[RKObjectManager sharedManager].mappingProvider setObjectMapping:articleMapping forKeyPath:@"articles"];
 ```

 Let's consider what we've done here.
-In the first line, we created an instance of RKObjectMapping defining a mapping
+In the first line, we created an instance of `RKObjectMapping` defining a mapping
-for the Article class.
+for the `Article` class.
 We then configured the mapping to define rules for transforming data within the parsed payload to attributes
-on an instance of Article.
-Finally, we instructed the mapping provider to use `articleMapping` whenever it encounters data at the "articles"
+on an instance of `Article`.
+Finally, we instructed the mapping provider to use `articleMapping` whenever it encounters data at the `@"articles"`
 key path.

 Recall the importance of key-value coding to the process.
 When we load the example JSON above via RestKit with the articleMapping configuration in
 place, the following things are going to happen:

-1. RestKit will create an instance of RKObjectMapper with the parsed JSON payload and the mapping provider.
+1. RestKit will create an instance of `RKObjectMapper` with the parsed JSON payload and the mapping provider.
+The mapper is responsible for figuring
+out how to map an opaque collection of potentially mappable data.
-1. The RKObjectMapper instance will ask the mapping provider for a list of mappable key paths.
+1. The `RKObjectMapper` instance will ask the mapping provider for a list of mappable key paths.
 Each key path will be evaluated against the parsed
 payload using valueForKeyPath:.
-Since we configured a mapping for the "articles" key path, RestKit will invoke valueForKeyPath:@"articles" on the
+Since we configured a mapping for the `@"articles"` key path, RestKit will invoke `valueForKeyPath:@"articles"` on the
 parsed data and find the mappable data.
-1. RestKit now knows that there is interesting data in the payload that needs to be mapped.
-RKObjectMapper notes that the mappable data is an array
+1. RestKit now knows that there is interesting data in the payload that needs to be mapped. `RKObjectMapper` notes that the mappable data is an array
 and iterates over the collection, mapping each dictionary within the array in turn.
 An instance of RKObjectMappingOperation is created for each element
 in the array.
-Each mapping operation targets one of dictionaries contained in the array returned from the "articles" key path.
+Each mapping operation targets one of dictionaries contained in the array returned from the `@"articles"` key path.
 For the example above, this
 means that we would generate two object mapping operations:

 ```json